-achieved when average citizens 'understand' (recognize) uncertainties in climate science" and when "recognition of uncertainties becomes part of the 'conventional wisdom."
-8
+will be achieved when average citizens 'understand' (recognize) uncertainties in climate science" and when "recognition of uncertainties becomes part of the 'conventional wisdom."8

-Reports indicate that fossil fuel companies continued their climate "counter movement" by contributing millions of dollars to academic and policy groups to influence third-party promotion of climate misinformation.
-In 1997, the then-chief executive officer of BP made headlines by "breaking with other oil industry leaders" and declaring that "scientists have reached a consensus about global warming and that to ignore concerns over climate change 'would be unwise and potentially dangerous."
-Despite its rebranding, BP remained an active member of industry groups sowing public confusion about the scientific reality of climate change.
-Throughout the 1990s, BP, along with ExxonMobil, Chevron, and Shell, joined API and the U.S. Chamber of Commerce in one such trade group, the Global Climate Coalition (GCC), which lobbied the U.S. government in an effort to derail international action to reduce carbon pollution emissions.
-The successful campaign led to the United States' leaving the Kyoto climate agreement in 2001.
-Documents prepared for then-Under Secretary of State Paula Dobriansky's 2001 meeting with the GCC stated, "POTUS rejected Kyoto, in part, based on input from you."
+Reports indicate that fossil fuel companies continued their climate "counter movement" by contributing millions of dollars to academic and policy groups to influence third-party promotion of climate misinformation.9 Throughout the 1990s, ExxonMobil, Chevron, BP, and Shell all joined API and the U.S. Chamber of Commerce in one such trade group, the Global Climate Coalition (GCC), which lobbied the U.S. government in an effort to derail international action to reduce carbon pollution emissions.
+The successful campaign led to the United States leaving the Kyoto climate agreement in 2001.
+Documents prepared for then-Under Secretary of State Paula Dobriansky's 2001 meeting with the GCC stated, "POTUS rejected Kyoto, in part, based on input from you."10

-One study found that between 2003 and 2010, 91 think tanks and advocacy organizations that downplayed global warming were heavily funded by ExxonMobil, Koch Industries, DonorsTrust, and other industry groups.
-13 These organizations held out the appearance of neutrality, while reportedly working to "identify, recruit, and train" scientists to publish research aligned with industry, lobbying public officials to oppose efforts to address climate change, and
+One study found that between 2003 and 2010, 91 think tanks and advocacy organizations that downplayed global warming were heavily funded by ExxonMobil, Koch Industries, DonorsTrust, and other industry groups.11 These organizations held out the appearance of neutrality, while reportedly working to "identify, recruit, and train" scientists to publish research aligned with industry, lobbying public officials to oppose efforts to address climate change, and harassing scientists.12 They pressed journalists to give media coverage to industry-backed researchers, giving the misleading appearance of a division of opinion among climate scientists.13